-Voted sexiest man alive in People Magazine in 2005, this hunky heartthrob is best known for going shirtless, showing off his buff body.
-In the interests of looking his best he has had his thinning hair filled in.
+Voted the sexiest man alive in People Magazine in 2005, this hunky heartthrob is best known for going shirtless, showing off his buff body.
+In the interests of looking his best, he has had his thinning hair filled in.
 Hey, he looked great either way but if a hunk like Matthew McConaughey is comfortable with hair replacement what have you got to lose?

 His hair started thinning back in the early 70’s.
-Always in front of the curve, Elton John was one of the first really famous people to get a hair transplant.
+Always ahead of the curve, Elton John was one of the first really famous people to get a hair transplant.
 He was such a super-star, and the change was so obvious, that he could not deny it.
 Hair transplant technology has come a long way since then, but you could say that Sir Elton was a hair transplant pioneer.

-With his rugged, chiseled features, piercing blue eyes, and intense acting style, Mel Gibson had been a big box office draw for decades.
+With his rugged, chiselled features, piercing blue eyes, and intense acting style, Mel Gibson had been a big box office draw for decades.
 He was People’s sexiest man alive in 1985, and made their 50 most beautiful people list many times.
 Although he has not gone public about his HT, in around 2006, his hairline, which had been receding, crept forward again, and the thinning hair on top became thick and lush.
 Inside sources have confirmed his HT, and said he’s very pleased with his new look.